Cheltenham railway station, Melbourne: History

 In 1956, the former dock platform (Platform 1) was provided.
 A siding originally existed at this dock platform.

 In 1966, boom barriers were provided at the former Park Road level crossing, which was located at the up (Melbourne) end of the station.
 In 1972, a signal panel was installed in the station building to control trains terminating at Platform 1.
 It coincided with the introduction of automatic signalling between Highett and Cheltenham.
 Also in that year, boom barriers were provided at the former Charman Road level crossing, which was located at the down (Frankston) end of the station.

 In the early 1980s, a fourth track was laid into the bitumen of the former Park Street level crossing in preparation for triplication.
 However, triplication was only extended to Moorabbin in 1987.

 There was previously a siding on the eastern side of the station, at the up end.
 By 1980, the wiring for the siding was deactivated, when most of the siding was replaced with car parking, and was removed altogether by 1985.

 On 8 March 1996, Cheltenham was upgraded to a premium station.

 In 2010, Cheltenham was identified as a key part of the Cheltenham Major Activity Centre by the Brumby Labor Government, as part of its Melbourne 2030 strategic planning policy framework.
 In that year, Kingston City Council proposed a major redevelopment of the station environs, including a new station forecourt with a terraced plaza, giving more prominence to the heritage-listed buildings at the station, and a new taxi rank, similar to that at Mentone.
 However, the proposal was not implemented.

 In October 2015, the station toilets underwent a refurbishment.

 From its opening in 1881, the station was located between Mentone and Highett.
 The opening of Southland in 2017 meant that Southland replaced Highett as the closest station to Cheltenham in the up direction.

 In February 2017, it was announced that, as part of the Level Crossing Removal Project of the Andrews Labor Government, Cheltenham would be rebuilt in a rail trench, to allow the elimination of the level crossings at Charman and Park Roads.
 The trench, 1.26 km in length and 30 m wide, facilitated the reinstatement of the dock platform (Platform 1) as part of a duplication of the down track.
 Road bridges were constructed over the rail line at Charman and Park Roads, and the previous car park was replaced with a multi–storey car park.
 On 16 August 2020, the rebuilt station opened in the trench, and a new station building constructed on a deck across the railway line.
 The former station building on Platforms 1 and 2 was later donated to the Mornington Railway Preservation Society.
+In 2026, the former station building on Platform 3 was donated to Bayside City Council and erected at Cheltenham Recreation Reserve as part of an upgrade to facilities including a playground.